Feast of Trumpets – Yom Teruah

 Hey ה – A Window means ‘to behold or reveal.’

-The Hebrew word picture for teruah: The covenant sign most import is the binding revealed.
+The Hebrew word picture for teruah: The covenant sign of the highest authority is the binding revealed.

 New Moon Festival